 The trick when choosing assistance and accessory lifts, though, is to choose ones that help you strengthen the muscles that are limiting your performance on the overhead press.
 For example, if your triceps are a limiting factor, triceps extensions will increase your overhead press.
 But if it’s your shoulders limiting your performance, then they won’t.
 You’d need a shoulder exercise instead.
 So let’s go over the different exercises so that you can pick the ones that will help you the most.

 One-armed presses are a great assistance lift.
 The movement pattern is nearly identical, making them great for bulking up your shoulders and traps.
 However, they also come along with some nifty benefits:

 - They reduce spinal loading, making them less fatiguing.
 After all, your spine will only need to support a single dumbbell at a time.
 This allows you to sneak in more shoulder work without harming your recovery.

 - They’re great for your obliques, given that your obliques will need to work 68% harder to balance the asymmetrical weight (study).

 - They emphasize your shoulders/traps over your triceps.
 Since there’s no barbell keeping the weights from falling off to the sides, your shoulders/traps need to keep the weight centred.
 It’s not necessarily a good thing that your triceps involvement is minimized, but it makes dumbbell presses absolutely fantastic for bulking up your shoulder girdle.

 The downside to one-armed shoulder presses is that they’re too similar to overhead presses.
-With a lift like the deadlift, it makes sense to use similar but lighter variations as a way of managing the tremendous amount of fatigue that they generate.
-But with an overhead press, unless you’re insanely strong, you probably aren’t going to have fatigue issues to begin with.
-It might make sense to choose another heavy lift.
+With a lift like a deadlift, it makes sense to use similar but lighter variations to make your workout routine less tiring.
+But with an overhead press, unless you’re insanely strong, you probably aren’t going to have fatigue issues.
+It often makes sense to choose another heavy lift.

 The Incline Bench Press